Chapman Wei, Team Captain

 Zahra was the first of five children to be born to two hardworking refugees of the Iraqi war, twenty-one years ago.
 She grew accustomed to the trial and error nature of growing up part of the first-generation youth narrative in America.
 She is the first of her immediate and extended family to graduate high school; graduating at 16, she became a full-time undergraduate student and obtained her Bachelor’s degree in Physiology and Neurobiology from the University of Maryland, College Park.
 Outside of her pre-medicine courses, she was very passionate and enjoyed her undergraduate concentrations in Global Health and minors in Global Poverty and Technology Entrepreneurship.

 Committed to being a life-long learner, she decided to begin her pursuit of a Master’s degree in Anatomical and Translational Sciences at the George Washington University School of Medicine and Health Sciences (GWSMHS).
-Also during this gap period after completing her undergraduate career, she began working as a research assistant at the Cancer Center at GWSMHS, where her bench work focuses on Cutaneous Squamous Cell Carcinoma.
+Also during this gap period after completing her undergraduate career, she began working as a research assistant through the Department of Anatomy and Cell Biology at GWSMHS under the lab of Dr. Tatiana Efimova.
+Affiliated with the GWU Cancer Center, her bench work focuses on Cutaneous Squamous Cell Carcinoma.

 As she applies to medical school this cycle, she longs for a school that will provide learning opportunities for her to diversify her public health and clinical experiences abroad.
 This desire was intensified as she recently had the honor to volunteer and intern at a local Iraqi hospital- which not only re-invigorated her passion to give back, but also made her aware of areas that third-world and war-torn countries can improve their standard of medical care.
 This is a goal she works toward everyday, alongside her hobbies in fashion design, reading, and soccer.